Gerry33/ESP8266MainsSwitch/README.md

 - Interal temperature measure to switch off or raise an alarm if the housing gets too hot.
 - External touch switch: switch manually if you're to lazy to apply your smartphone.
 - Status LED: shows state of switch by LED
-- Emergency mode:  if MQTT and/or WIFI is down, start an own internal schedule according to the last switch times and follows them until MQTT/WIFI are present again.
+- Emergency mode:  if MQTT and/or WIFI is down, start an own internal scheduler according to the last switch times and follow them until MQTT/WIFI are present again.
 - Manual timer: if no MQTT Server present, you just have a simple 24h- time relay.
+(Yes, that can be done cheaper with a simple mechanical clock switch)

-This program contains the software only.
-You're free to implement any hardware you like
+This project contains the software only.
+You're free to implement any hardware you like.
 Find some description and a picture of my hardware implementation in the WIKI.